-In pursuit of sustainable development, the industry is calling for research to enable it to continually improve its ability to manage environment and community issues.
-Research is needed to fill knowledge gaps in, and identify, future issues such that stakeholders have confidence in the industry’s ability to manage and reduce its impacts
+The industry is calling for research to enable it to continually improve its ability to manage environment and community issues.
+Research is needed to fill knowledge gaps in, and identify, future issues such that stakeholders have confidence in the industry’s ability to manage and reduce its impacts.

-The industry is seeking proposals relating to the coal mining industry’s license to operate, water management and effective mine site closure and lease/property relinquishment.
-The industry is particularly keen to see research address the following aspects:
+Proposals are being sought relating to the coal mining industry’s license to operate, water management and effective mine site closure and lease/property relinquishment.
+It is particularly keen to see research address the following aspects:

 - Improved management of the potential impacts of open cut and/or underground mining on surface waters, groundwater and the local and/or regional ecosystems supported by these resources.

 - Improved techniques to achieve efficient use of raw water, innovative reuse of mine impacted water, and effective management of treatment by-products including brine.